KaiWalter/ancientITguyBlog/func_sf_containers/part1.md

 - with seamless access to connected back-end resources
 - without any public exposure

-**App Service** capability of **VNET** peering was not sufficient enough for me to fulfull these requirements.
+**App Service** capability of **VNET** peering was not sufficient enough for me to fulfill these requirements back then.

-App Service Environment (aka **ASE**): back in summer 2017 instance deployment times here in West Europe of ~4-6h and also the cost were beyond reasonable justification.
-Additionally ASE spinned up a lot of VMs / resources which would not be properly untilized in a Functions only scenario.
-May be meanwhile it has improved with v2 - I did not check.
+App Service Environment (aka **ASE**): back in summer 2017 instance deployment times here in West Europe were in the range ~4-6h and the monthly cost were beyond reasonable justification.
+Additionally ASE spinned up a some VMs / resources which would not be properly untilized in a Functions only scenario.
+Maybe meanwhile it has improved with v2 - I did not check.

-We already had **Service Fabric** running inside the virtual network -  covering the few stateful services of the platform.
+But we already had **Service Fabric** running inside the virtual network -  hosting stateful services and the stateless services we could not easily bridge to back-end resources over API Management.
 So why not just squeeze Azure Functions somehow into Service Fabric?

 ## Motivation